Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 All properties which are not homes have a rateable value, as a way of measuring how valuable each property is.

-Your premises are given a rateable value by the Valuation Office Agency (VOA), who are part of HM Revenues and Customs.
-Which we use to calculate how much you should pay.
+Your premises are given a rateable value by the Valuation Office (VO), part of HMRC which we use to calculate how much you should pay.

-At revaluation, the VOA adjusts the rateable value of business properties to reflect changes in the property market.
+At revaluation, the VO adjusts the rateable value of business properties to reflect changes in the property market.

 Since 2023 the rateable values will be revised every 3 years.
 The current rateable values are based on the 1 April 2021 valuation, which came into effect 1 April 2023.

-The VOA gathers as much evidence as possible about actual rents paid for properties so that they can set appropriate rental values.
+The VO gathers as much evidence as possible about actual rents paid for properties so that they can set appropriate rental values.

 A regular reassessment helps maintain fairness in the rating system by redistributing the total amount payable in business rates, reflecting changes in the property market.